G33KatWork/RP1-Reverse-Engineering/README.md

 --------------------------------

-The bootstrapping hardware, the I2C interface and the RUN GPIO, is not by default accesible from linux.
+The bootstrapping hardware, the I2C interface and the RUN GPIO, is not by default accessible from linux.
 That can be fixed by loading a [device tree overlay](overlay/rp1_bootstrap.dtso).

 When [loading the overlay](overlay/load_overlay.sh), `i2c10` and the formerly hogged RUN GPIO is exposed to the userspace.